Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team

 - Dungeons which can't be accessed directly from the base.
 Note that these locations are displayed in Blue Rescue Team during post-boss battle story cutscenes if the option to show the map in the top screen is set.

-- Dungeons which can't be accessed outside story event.
+- Dungeons which can't be accessed outside of story events.

 Unused Damage Types